shhylyh-cmd/qhy.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html

-I'm a first year undergraduate student from MPU.
-My research interest includes computer vision, digital circuit design, deep learning, and spiking neuro network.
+# About Me
+* I am a undergraduate student in MPU